A-Zalt/better-commando/README.md

 To emulate commands, use `bettercmd.emulate(content, channel)`.
 But you have to provide a real Discord channel, as it just emits the message event.

 ## Export to !eval
 While you were using the !eval command, you probably have noticed that variables come from the library file, not your bot file(s).
 To fix that, just set `bettercmd.evalExport` to whatever you want to export to the !eval command.
+It can be accessed in the !eval command as _exports.